officiallyawesome/officiallyawesome/_referee-school/session-9.md

 ---
 <!-- more -->

 Thank you for joining us for London Roller Derby's Referee School!
-We have a lovely certificate you can download [here](/certificate/) as a memento of these 9 weird weeks together.
+We have a lovely [certificate you can download](/certificate/) as a memento of these 9 weird weeks together.

 The YouTube recording of this session will be up soon.